Perplexity: The Standard Metric for Evaluating Language Models

 Perplexity (with OOV handling): 28.71

-The high OOV rate reflects that these test sentences contain words like "elephant," "penguin," and "ocean" that never appeared in our training corpus.
+The OOV rate here reflects that these test sentences contain words like "elephant," "penguin," and "ocean" that never appeared in our training corpus.
 Mapping these to <unk> allows perplexity calculation to proceed, but the resulting value is less meaningful because the model treats all unknown words identically regardless of their actual likelihood.

 Sentence Length Effects